-I love Haribo gummy bears and caramel.
+I love Haribo gummy bears and caramel anything.
 I adore Pembroke Welsh Corgis and I wear red everyday.
 I am a comic book geek who was thrilled when Superman and Wonder Woman finally got together.
 My favorite things are my kid’s laughter and my husband’s blue eyes.
-I firmly, unequivocally, and without any doubt believe that everyone deserves love and I make sure that they get it in my books.
+I firmly, unequivocally, and without any doubt believe that everyone deserves love and I make sure they get it in my books.

 Thanks so much for reading and letting me live this dream.
 I love to hear from readers, so drop me a line at firstname.lastname@example.org.
 I always write back . . .

 I am represented by Nalini Akolekar at Spencerhill Associates.